-We long to access, to contact, to be close to this Person we’ve believed in.
-And on God’s side, He wants to be close to us, too.
-In fact, God wants to live in us and to have an intimate and personal relationship with each one of us.
-So He did some significant things to make this possible.
+After believing in Him and receiving Him, we long to be close to God.
+And He wants to be close to us, too.
+In fact, God’s intention is to live in us and to have an intimate and personal relationship with each one of us.
+To make this possible, He took some significant steps.

-God never intended to be a distant divine Being worshipped from afar by us.
-This is why God created man with a very special part—our human spirit.
-Our human spirit enables us to contact God and even receive Him into us.
-He made our spirit so He could enter into us to be near to us by dwelling within us.
+God never intended to be a distant divine Being, worshipped only from afar.
+This is why God created us with a very special part: our human spirit, which enables us to receive and contact God.
+He made our spirit so He could enter into us and dwell within us.

-The eternal, limitless God in heaven became a man on earth, the man Christ Jesus.
-He was God, and at the same time, a real man, and experienced all the aspects of human life, yet without sin.
+The eternal, infinite God became a man named Jesus Christ.
+He lived on earth and experienced all aspects of human life, yet He was without sin.
 Because He possessed a body of flesh and blood, Jesus was able to die on the cross for our sins to redeem us and bring us back to God.

-After the Lord Jesus died on the cross for us, He was buried, and after three days, He was resurrected.
+After Jesus died on the cross for us, He was buried, and after three days, He resurrected from the dead.
 First Corinthians 15:45 is a tremendous verse:

 “So also it is written, ‘The first man, Adam, became a living soul’; the last Adam became a life-giving Spirit.”

-The last Adam, our Savior Christ, in resurrection became the life-giving Spirit.
+The last Adam, who is Christ our Savior, became the life-giving Spirit in resurrection.
 Now as the Spirit, He can enter into anyone who believes in Him.

-God is near to us, nearer than anyone could ever be to us.
+God is nearer than anyone else could ever be to us.
 This is a fact.
-We simply need to focus on our spirit where He is and come to Him there by faith.
-As we learn how to live and walk by our spirit, contacting Him, talking with Him throughout the day, we’ll enjoy more and more of what God has for us, and of what He wants to be to us in our lives.
+We simply need to focus on our spirit where He is and come to Him by faith.
+As we learn to live and walk by our spirit, contacting Him and talking to Him throughout the day, we’ll enjoy His presence more and more.